Private cloud deployment

-This guide walks you through deploying Cequence AI Gateway to your private cloud Kubernetes clusters.
-You'll learn how to create pools from the UI and deploy using the CLI.
+This article walks you through deploying Cequence AI Gateway to your private cloud Kubernetes clusters.
+You'll learn how to create pools from the UI and deploy the Operator to your cluster.

 Overview